truar/gcp-learning/professional-developer/professional-developer-study-guide.md

 ##### Cloud BigTable

-The key point is to understand that a schema in BigQuery is designed for the query you plan to use.
+The key point is to understand that a schema in BigTable is designed for the query you plan to use.
 See "Defining a key structure for high-write applications using Cloud Storage, Cloud Bigtable, Cloud Spanner, or Cloud SQL" to have more information regarding rowkey.

 BigTable is:
 * A Key/Value storage system